Global Education Resources

-International education prepares Ohio citizens to live, work and participate in the global economy.
-This page contains international education resources from the Ohio Department of Education, Ohio organizations and national and global entities.
+Global education prepares Ohio citizens to live, work and participate in the global economy.
+This page contains global education resources from the Ohio Department of Education, Ohio organizations and national and global entities.
 Click on a title to open a new window to go to each of these valuable online resources.

 Ohio Department of Education Resources